 We’ve done the homework on both options, and in this article, we’ll break down the Volvo extended warranty and compare it with the best extended auto warranty providers on the market today.

-You can use the links below to start comparing quotes from our top-rated providers.
+You can use the links above to start comparing quotes from our top-rated providers.

 What Does the Volvo Extended Warranty Cover?

 After your factory warranty expires, Volvo offers extended service plans with three coverage levels through what’s called the Volvo Increased Protection (VIP) Extended Warranty.
 Depending on your vehicle’s model and mileage, you can get up to 6 years/120,000 miles of additional protection with your Volvo extended warranty.

 The three plans of increasing coverage levels are called Powertrain, Gold and Platinum.
 Here’s what each option includes:

 |Exclusionary coverage with only a few listed limitations or exclusions like brake drums |